-Each school has a named Education Welfare Officer.
+Each school has a named Education Inclusion Officer.
 They offer support to parents and carers and services to improve attendance at school.
 They also work closely with schools and a number of agencies to promote children’s welfare and their education.

 If you have any concerns regarding your child’s attendance, please speak to the school so that they can look at ways of helping you.

 If you need support or advice please contact us, even during school holidays.